Tutoring, Learning Skills, and Accessible Education:

-Offered at no cost to students through MSE Medical Student Services.
-Tutors are MS3s and MS4s who are paid to work with students in Foundations 1.
+One-on-one tutoring is offered at no cost to students through MSE Medical Student Services.
+Tutors are MS2s, MS3s and MS4s who are paid to work with students in Foundations 1.
 Students interested in either receiving or giving tutoring assistance should contact Amanda Dohse.

-- Learning Resource Services provides assistance with strategies that can enhance leaning, test performance, and mastery of material.
+Learning Resource Services provides assistance with strategies that can enhance learning, test performance, and mastery of material.
 This unit also works with students to obtain and interpret formal psychoeducational testing for learning disabilities.
-Contact: Susan Whitlow or visit http://learn.ucsf.edu/.
+Contact: Susan Whitlow or visit http://learn.ucsf.edu.